 The key in the technology of SaltX is that the salt can be charged and discharged thousands of times without losing its characteristics.
 The technology works very much like a battery.

 A simple way to describe it, saltwater is boiled which leads to the salt and water being separated from each other.
 A dry salt is what remains in the chamber.

 The boiling water ends up in a second and separate vessel.
 A valve is closed and keeps the two from each other, the boiling water condenses.

 When opening the valve, the water then reunites with the salt, a chemical reaction takes place and heat energy is released.
 The vessel where the water has been during the separation, gets very cold due to an equalisation of the energy balance.

 The charge and recharge process of the salt takes place in a closed vacuum system.
-Therefore, it can be repeated almost unlimited number of times.
+Therefore, it can be repeated almost an unlimited number of times.
 The salt can be heated/charged with any energy, from renewable energy to waste heat from an engine or a gas burner.